netanel4443/MapWithWeatherData/README.md

 - clicking on a marker shows location's temperature
 -
 ## Installation Instructions
+- make sure that you use minimum jdk 17
 1) make sure you are on project's destination . if not navigate to project destination -> via terminal (or any destination that navigates you to MapWithWeatherData)
  ```bash